-Trinidad and Tobago, and the surrounding region is a very seismically active area.
+Trinidad and Tobago and the surrounding region are very seismically active areas.
 Across the Eastern Caribbean, over 2,200 earthquakes are recorded annually.
-Since 1990, the University of the West Indies Seismic Research Centre records an annual average of 280 earthquakes in the Trinidad and Tobago region (area bounded by 9.5°- 11.5°N & 59.5°W – 63.5°W).
-Of these 280 quakes, 50 of these seismic events are on average, above magnitude 3.5.
-Hence, it is imperative to know what to do before, during and after an earthquake.
+Since 1990, the University of the West Indies Seismic Research Centre has recorded an annual average of 280 earthquakes in the Trinidad and Tobago region (area bounded by 9.5°- 11.5°N & 59.5°W – 63.5°W).
+Of these 280 quakes, 50 of these seismic events are, on average, above magnitude 3.5.
+Hence, it is imperative to know what to do before, during, and after an earthquake.

 Before an Earthquake

 Earthquakes occur without warning and can be disastrous when combined with other hazards.
 Hence, it is important to be amply prepared before one strike.

 - Assemble and maintain an emergency preparedness kit.
 Ensure that all family members know where it is stored.
 The goal of the emergency preparedness kit is to hold supplies that would sustain your family for at least three days without the need for external assistance following an earthquake or any other disaster.
 List addresses, telephone numbers, and evacuation sites for all places frequented by family members (e.g., home, workplaces, schools).
 Include the phone number of an out-of-state contact.
 Ensure that family members carry a copy of this list and include copies in your emergency supply kits.
 (FEMA)